Truffade: enjoy this delicious Auvergnate recipe generously loaded with cheese that will delight your taste buds

 What to serve with truffade?

-• A grilled sausage as an addition, for meat lovers.
+• A grilled sausage as an addition for meat lovers.

 • A green salad with a light vinaigrette to contrast the richness of the dish.

-• A good bottle of local red wine to accompany this specialty.
+• A good local bottle of red wine to accompany this specialty.

 Leave a Reply